 |Debt mutual funds||Less than 36 months||36 months and more|

 The table below summarizes the tax on the capital gain from mutual funds:

 |Capital Gain taxation on different types of mutual funds|

 |Type||Short-term capital gains (STCG) tax||Long-term capital gains (LTCG) tax|

 |Equity-oriented mutual funds||15%||10% without Indexation|

 |Debt-oriented mutual funds||As per tax slab||20% after Indexation|

-However, in the longer term, the return on investment would be worth it and there is certainly no reason for you to be left out of investing in one of the fastest growing economies of the world.
+NRIs can easily choose to invest in the Indian mutual fund industry, although the process may have some initial hassles.
+However, in the longer term, the return on investment would be worth it, and there is certainly no reason for you to be left out of investing in one of the fastest-growing economies in the world.